 Inside the Hassan Tower are six levels, each with a solitary room connected by ramps.

-Around the harbour, the fishermen and artisan woodworkers are doing the same as their predecessors and the art scene is as vibrant as it has always been but if you’re a GoT devotee, Essaouira is and will always be Astapor, home of the Unsullied and the southernmost of the three city-states of Slaver’s Bay.
+Around the harbour, the fishermen and artisan woodworkers continue the tradition of their predecessors, and the art scene is vibrant and thriving.
+For Game of Thrones devotees, Essaouira was used as the location for Astapor, home of the Unsullied, and the southernmost of the three city-states of Slaver’s Bay.

 The Saadian Tombs in Marrakesh are the final resting places of the around sixty of the rulers and members of the Saadi Dynasty including Sultan Ahmed El Mansour (the sixth sultan of the dynasty) and his family.
 The good state of preservation of the Saadian Tombs may be attributable to the fact that they were sealed off by the sultan Moulay Ismail.

 Visitors to the Saadian Tombs can view the tombs amidst the colourful backdrop of the two mausoleums which house them.
 One of the most interesting rooms is the beautifully decorated Hall of the Twelve Columns.
-A visit to the Saadian Tombs can be quite a clinical experience, but only because the large number of tourists overwhelm this small site and mean that a visit might seem rushed, usually lasting around twenty minutes or so.
+A visit to the Saadian Tombs can be quite a clinical experience, but only because the large number of tourists overwhelm this small site and mean that a visit might seem rushed.

 El Badi Palace was once the magnificent royal palace of the sultan Ahmad al-Mansur of the Saadi Dynasty.
-Having taken twenty five years to build, El Badi Palace was a lavish, grand sixteenth century complex of buildings with over 350 rooms, courtyards, gardens and a large pool.
+Having taken twenty five years to build, El Badi Palace was a lavish complex of buildings with over 350 rooms, courtyards, gardens, and a large pool which dates to the sixteenth century.

-Yet, today there is no sign of the gold which once adorned the walls of El Badi Palace.
+Today there is no sign of the gold which once adorned the walls of El Badi Palace.
 Indeed, the whole complex lies in ruins in the centre of Marrakesh, having been utterly destroyed by the sultan Moulay Ismail.
 Visitors enter through its gatehouse and can view the remnant of much of this site.
-Some of the highlights include its sunken gardens, its subterranean passages and the Koubba el Khamsiniyya or “main hall”, which has fifty columns.
+Some of the highlights include its sunken gardens, its subterranean passages, and the Koubba el Khamsiniyya or ‘main hall’, which has fifty columns.

 The Mausoleum of Mohammed V in Rabat is the grand tomb of one of Morocco’s kings and his two sons.
 Mohammed V was the sultan of Morocco for two periods – 1927 to 1953 and 1957 to 1961.
 In between these times he was exiled (1953-55), although he is now remembered for his contribution to the attainment of Morocco’s independence.